siduction/sidu-manual/data/en/0003-help_en.md

 ### The siduction forum

 The siduction forum offers the possibility to ask questions and get answers to them.
 Before creating a new post, use the forum search, as there is a good chance that this or a similar question has been asked before.
-[The forum](https://forum.siduction.org/index.php?name=PNphpBB2) is available in English and German.
+[The forum](https://forum.siduction.org/) is available in English and German.

-### The siduction wiki

-The siduction wiki is freely usable and modifiable by all siduction users.
-We hope that this way the siduction documentation will grow with the project over time.

-We hope for contributions from Linux users of all experience levels as this wiki intends to help users of all skill levels.
-The few minutes "sacrificed" to the wiki and project can save other users (and perhaps yourself) hours of dealing with problems.
-[Link to siduction wiki](https://forum.siduction.org/index.php?board=66.0)

 ### IRC - interactive live support.